sxyu/nivalis/README.md

     - `cd build-emcc && emcmake cmake ..`
 - Build: `make -j8`
 - Host `build-emcc/` on a server and open index in a browser.
-  - Using Python 3: in build-emcc/, run: `python3 -http.server` then run `firefox localhost:8000`
+  - Using Python 3: in build-emcc/, run: `python3 -m http.server` then run `firefox localhost:8000`
 - To deploy, simply upload `index.html`, `nivplot.js`, `nivplot.wasm`

 ### Testing